Reference

 }

-• connector_mode (singular) is a legacy compatibility value for clients written before multi-connector existed.
+• connector_mode (singular) is the same summary object for the primary connector, retained for clients written before multi-connector existed.
 On a fan-out install it is not the authoritative roster view; use connector_modes instead.

-• connector_modes (plural) is the authoritative per-connector view: one entry per active connector. mode is the backward-compatible data-path value (guardrail or observability); policy_mode is the operator posture (observe or action); enforcement_surface identifies the proxy, lifecycle-hook, or OmniGent policy API path; telemetry lists active signal sources; and proxy_intercept is true only for proxy connectors. defenseclaw-gateway status renders its per-connector "Connector Mode" section directly from this array.
+• connector_modes (plural) is the authoritative per-connector view: one entry per active connector. mode is the backward-compatible data-path value (guardrail or observability); policy_mode and guardrail_mode report the effective observe/action posture; hook_fail_mode is the effective hook fail mode; enabled is the connector's effective guardrail enablement; hook_enforcement is true for a non-proxy connector in action mode; enforcement_surface identifies the proxy, lifecycle-hook, or OmniGent policy API path; telemetry lists reported wiring channels; and proxy_intercept is true only for proxy connectors. defenseclaw-gateway status renders its per-connector "Connector Mode" section directly from this array.

 Connector hooks